oracle-devrel/oci-arch-queue-oke-demo/README.md

 ### Prerequisites

-Please ensure required policies are required:
+Please ensure required policies are configured:

-- DevOps service required policies to containerize an application as part of build stage, deliver container image to OCIR and deploy resources on OKE cluster. (policies can be created by the stack and the deploying user must have administrative priviledges).
+- DevOps service required policies to containerize an application as part of the build stage, deliver a container image to OCIR and deploy resources on the OKE cluster. (policies can be created by the stack and the deploying user must have administrative privileges)
-- OKE worker nodes are part of a dynamic group with the proper policies attached to allow interaction of application with queues and functions. (policies can be created by the stack and the deploying user must have administrative priviledges)
+- OKE worker nodes are part of a dynamic group with the proper policies attached to allow the interaction of the application with queues and functions. (policies can be created by the stack and the deploying user must have administrative privileges)

 #### Create OCI Dynamic Group

-To interact with OCI resources: queues & functions, the application will authenticate as instance principal.
+To interact with OCI resources: queues & functions, the application will authenticate as a resource principal.
 If you are using an **existing OKE cluster** please make sure the required policies are configured.

 **Create tag namespace**: authorization